 MarketWatch recently named Toledo as one of the 25 cities in the U.S. where a Social Security check will easily cover the rent.

 That’s probably one of the reasons why nearly half of the households in Toledo rent rather than own.
 It may also be why the real estate market in Toledo is strong and steady.
-According to Realtor.com, home prices this year should declined by only 0.1% with sales growth increasing by 5%.
+According to Realtor.com, home prices in Toledo are projected to increase by 11.0% while sales volume in the market is expected to grow by about 2.4%.

 Key Market Stats: